haproxytech/dataplaneapi/discovery/CONSUL.md

 ```
 # Filtering

+Namespace filtering can be done by providing the `namespace` option.
+Only one namespace can be specified and only services from that
+namespaces will be tracked.

 Using the `service_allowlist` and `service_denylist` fields a list of services to be tracked or ignored respectively can be provided.
 The `service_allowlist` option has precedence.
 In both cases, or if neither option is used, the `consul` service is ignored by dataplane.

+Both of these filtering options can be used simultaneously.

 # Backend example